- Motor Vehicle Registration

 C. Improper display or not affixing the permit to the vehicle will subject the registrant to a fine.

 E. Permits are not transferable from one person to another or from one student vehicle to another.
 Should a permit be observed on a vehicle other than the one for which it was issued, the vehicle will be considered unregistered.
-The vehicle will be issued a ticket and may be booted or towed from campus at the owner’s expense.
+The vehicle and will be subject to being issued a ticket, booted and or towed from campus at the owner’s expense.

-F. Permits issued to Faculty/Staff are transferable between vehicles (Faculty/Staff must register additional vehicles with Public Safety) but not from one person to another.
+F. Permits issued to Faculty/Staff are transferable between vehicles but not from one person to another.
 Faculty/Staff permits given to another person will be confiscated and destroyed.

 A. RESIDENT PARKING PERMITS